-Wayism as a movement was never organized, never had a central organizational management.
-Wayism existed for millenia as a mindset, a wordlview, a perspective held by devotees and philosophers within and outside of different organized religions.
-Some of the greatest teachers known to humankind forwarded this Way, but never with the intention to organise or establish a religion--just to open the minds of people to the greater Awareness, the higher Consciousness to which we should strive.
+Wayism as a movement was never organized; never had central organizational management.
+Wayism existed for millennia as a mindset, a worldview, a perspective held by devotees and philosophers within and outside of different organized religions.
+Some of the greatest teachers known to humankind forwarded this Way, but never with the intention to organise or establish a religion—just to open the minds of people to the greater Awareness, the higher Consciousness to which we should strive.

-Wayism is not wayism if it is not relevant to the reality of the day.
+Wayism is not wayism if it is not relevant to the reality of the day, and the previaling culture.
+It has to always speak to the people in their time, place and frame of reference.
 The ancient teaching is not adapted through time, but because of the principle of upaya, is made relevant to the experience of the society in which one lives, whether that be one facing famine or war, rapid change (as in India or China for example) or the severe karmic challenges of a western birth.
-Ancient teaching that remains ancient teaching quickly becomes irrelevant; Wayism is not like that, it is something to be learned as one experinces life in the here and now.
-It is not something one learns by supressing human faculties, it is something one learns by living a full life--it is existential personal wisdom that takes a different form as and when one matures in soul age.
+Ancient teaching that remains ancient teaching, quickly becomes irrelevant; Wayism is not like that, it is something to be learned as one experince life in the here and now.
+It is not something one learns by suppressing human faculties, it is something one learns by living a full life — it is existential personal wisdom that unfolds to take different forms as and when one matures in soul age.
 Every lifetime, the same Wayist teaching as always, is experienced differently.